brickbots/Basic2040/README.md

 A number of example BASIC programs have been supplied in the repository, in the examples directory:

-* *regression.bas* - A program to exercise the key programming language constructs in such a way as to allow verification that the interpreter is functioning correctly.
+* *tests.bas* - A program to exercise the key programming language constructs in such a way as to allow verification that the interpreter is functioning correctly.
+This program is designed to be used with the special testing terminal for automated testing.

 * *factorial.bas* - A simple BASIC program to take a number, *N*, as input from the user and calculate the corresponding factorial *N!*.